aloha666/Java2021/Antra Java.md

 200  请求成功 Success

 - 200 OK成功  The response that is returned is dependent on the request.
 For example, **for a GET request, the response will be included in the message body.
 For a PUT/POST request, the response will include the resource that contains the result of the action.**
 - 201 This is the status code that confirms that the request was successful and, as a result, **a new resource was created**.
-Typically, this is the status code that is sent after a POST/PUT request.
+Typically, this is the status code that is sent after a POST/PUT request.(200 vs 201?)
 - 204 This status code confirms that the server has fulfilled the request but does not need to return information.
 Examples of this status code include delete requests or if a request was sent via a form and the response should not cause the form to be refreshed or for a new page to load.

 300  重定向，需要进一步的操作以完成请求 Redirection